-Measurement: Broward s Advanced Placement (AP) Program gives students the opportunity to
+Measurement: Broward's Advanced Placement (AP) Program gives students the opportunity to take college-level courses and examinations while still in high school.

 Explanation: Participating colleges award credit and/or advanced placement to students based upon the examination scores.
 Although each college decides which AP examination grade and course it will accept, most higher education institutions grant credit and/or advanced placement for scores of three or better.